AnimaNoProject/mu3d/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Library to unfold triangulated 3D meshes with genus 0.
 The meshes need to be provided in the .off file format and will be saved in the .obj format.
 The code is based on the paper [Simulated Annealing to Unfold 3D Meshes and Assign Glue Tabs](https://otik.uk.zcu.cz/handle/11025/38424).
+Native implementation for C++ and a wrapper for python is provided.

 ### Built With